zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/_index.md

 Enable CSI during Portworx installation.
 You can do this in one of two ways:

-* If you're generating specs using the Portworx Kubernetes spec generator, [Generate the Portworx specs](https://install.portworx.com/2.1) appropriate for your cluster.
+* If you're generating specs using the Portworx Kubernetes spec generator, generate the Portworx specs with the Portworx Spec Generator in [PX-Central](https://central.portworx.com) appropriate for your cluster.
 In the **Customize** tab, under **Advanced Settings**, select **CSI**.
 This will add the CSI components to the Portworx DaemonSet.

 * If you are using [cURL to fetch the Portworx spec](/portworx-install-with-kubernetes/px-k8s-spec-curl), add `csi=true` to the parameter list to include CSI specs in the generated file.